Dx724/Instrument-Mini/README.md

 ## Connecting the Subsystems
 1. Connect from the micro USB port of the ESP32 to a USB port on Raspberry Pi
 2. Connect from the 3.5mm jack of the Raspberry Pi to a speaker
    - Alternatively, a Bluetooth speaker can be used.
-See the section (TODO) for more details.
+See the section [Bluetooth Audio Output](#bluetooth-audio-output) for more details.

 ## Software Dependencies
 The version numbers provided below are the versions this device was tested with.
 Other versions (e.g., Python 3.9) are likely compatible as well.